What Are Oral Cavity and Oro-pharyngeal Cancers?

 Most cancers that form here are a type of cancer called squamous cell carcinoma.

-we have conducted a study on association between the oral cavity and the oro-pharyngeal squamous cell cancer in the patients who have attended JIPMER, pondicherry, from period of 2014 to 2015.
+we have conducted a study on the association between the oral cavity and the oro-pharyngeal squamous cell cancer in the patients who have attended JIPMER, Pondicherry, from the period of 2014 to 2015.

 HPV is a sexually transmitted infection (STI).
 It is a virus and there are many different types of HPV( type 16 and 18 mostly commonly and others include 31, 33, 45, 52, 58)

 Some types can cause health problems including genital warts and cervical cancers and oral cancers.

 HPV can be passed even when an infected person has no signs or symptoms. infected person also can develop symptoms years after having sex with someone who is infected.